fbpx

 What information does CHECT collect?

-We collect and process the following personal information when you sign up for an event (either directly or via a third party), donate money (either directly or via a third party) or become a member.
-We also obtain some personal data from other sources, and add some personal data ourselves.
+We collect and process personal data, for example when you sign up for an event (either directly or via a third party), donate money (either directly or via a third party) or become a member.
+We may also obtain some personal data from other sources, and add some personal data ourselves.

-If any of the personal data we hold about you changes, such as your contact details, please inform us without delay by emailing us at info@chect.org.uk or by calling 020 7377 5578.
+If any of the personal data we hold about you changes, such as your contact details, please inform us without delay by contacting us (details below).

 Contact information